 One great (and unique) thing about this protein is that it contains several different sources of protein.
 Quattro contains egg protein, whey isolate, milk protein and casein.
 The diversity in protein sources allows for a multi-stage release, as your body will process the proteins from these different sources at different speeds.
 Casein is particularly useful as an added protein source because it is famous for being a slow-release protein – which make it a perfect supplement to take before bed or to help boost your protein intake while keeping you full at work.
 Since this supplement contains whey, egg, milk and casein protein, it makes it perfect for consumption at any time of day.

 In addition to being a diverse and high-quality source of protein, Quattro comes in some pretty tempting flavors, including such titles as “chocolate love” and “chocolate peanut butter addiction”.
-Quattro also comes in an unflavored variety so you can mix it with anything you’re predisposed to, which is great for stacking with creatine or a pre-workout without the flavors clashing.
+Magnum Pharmaceuticals Quattro protein also comes in an unflavored variety so you can mix it with anything you’re predisposed to, which is great for stacking with creatine or a pre-workout without the flavors clashing.

 #5: Pea Protein by NOW

 NOW is killing it with the all-natural/low carb supplements, and their Pea Protein supplement, the last on our list, is no exception.
 You wouldn’t likely think of peas as a viable source of protein; but vegetarians will know that it is a highly bioavailable source of high-quality protein.